llm-case-studies/whowhe2wha/Docs/CURRENT_STATE.md

 ## Key Implemented Features

--   **Project and Event Management:**
+-   **Project, Event, and Location Management:**
     -   Create new events with detailed information (What, Who, Where, When, Description).
     -   Create new projects on-the-fly when adding an event.
+    -   Create new locations seamlessly from the "Add Event" form or select from a list of existing locations.
     -   View all events neatly grouped by their parent project in the Stream view.
-    -   Data is persisted in the browser's `localStorage` between sessions.
+    -   All core data (`projects`, `events`, `locations`) is persisted in the browser's `localStorage` between sessions.

 -   **AI-Powered Search:**
     -   A "Summon" bar allows for natural language queries (e.g., "dental work," "errands downtown").
-    -   The search intelligently matches against event details, project names, participants, and locations.
+    -   The search intelligently matches against event details, project names, participants, and full location data.

 -   **Dual View Modes:**
     -   **Project Stream:** A familiar, chronological feed of projects and their associated events.